AndriesDeKock/country-list-repo/README.md

 # country-list-repo
-Retrieve list of world countries
+Retrieve a list of all world countries using System.Globalization.CultureInfo